easabbir/ui-issues-afterFix/README.md

 15. After form clears on "save changes" button, focus/cursor should be on Account to allow continuous fillup.
 [Known Issue and will not be addressed in this release.]

-check responsiveness
+checked responsiveness

-and check navigation
+and checked navigation

-and check with accessibility point of view
+and checked with accessibility point of view

 and finally security